gliffy/canvas2svg/README.md

 License
 ==========
-This plugin is licensed under the MIT license.
+This library is licensed under the MIT license.